okube-ai/laktory/docs/concepts/sourcessinks.md

 ## Data Sources
-The `DataSource` models facilitate loading data into a DataFrame.
+The `DataSource` models facilitate loading data into a dataframe.
 It provides reusable mechanisms for reading data of various nature given different configuration and various execution contexts.